shinglyu/shinglyu.github.io/_drafts/chatting-with-your-website-visitors-through-chatra.md

 excerpt_separator: <!--more-->
 ---

 When I started the blog, I didn't add a message board below each article because I don't have the time to deal with spams.
-Due to [broken ewindows theory][broken_window], if I leave the spam unattended my blog will soon become a landfill for spammers.
+Due to [broken windows theory][broken_window], if I leave the spam unattended my blog will soon become a landfill for spammers.
 But nowadays many e-commerce site or brand sites have a live chatting box, which will solve my problem because I can simply ignore the spams, while interested readers can ask questions and provide feedbacks easily.
 That's why when my sponsor, [Chatra.io][chatra], approached me with their great tool, I fell in love with it right away and must share it with everyone.

 <!--more-->